MichaelHeydon/vue-tables-2-private/README.md

 `v-tables-3` is the vue3 version of `vue-tables-2-premium`

+### Selectable Rows
+This repo just exists to add the selectable rows feature to `v-tables-3`.
+When the package was taken off xscode and moved to Github/NPM, these features weren't added in before Matanya moved on.

 ### Demo
 [Click here](https://jsfiddle.net/matfish2/jfa5t4sm/) to see the client component in action and fiddle with the various [options](https://matanya.gitbook.io/vue-tables-2/options-api) or [here](https://jsfiddle.net/matfish2/js4bmdbL/) for a rudimentary server component demo